-As an Emerging Growth Company, as defined under the terms of the JOBS Act of 2012, the Company's independent registered public accounting firm is not required to issue a report on the internal control over financial reporting as of December 31, 2015.
+As an Emerging Growth Company, as defined under the terms of the JOBS Act of 2012, the Company's independent registered public accounting firm is not required to issue a report on the internal control over financial reporting.

 ITEM 9B.
 OTHER INFORMATION.